How to use Twitter for business?

 You can compare two projects by going to the Comparison tab.

-Brand24 will not only give you some hard numbers about your and your competitors Twitter presence, but it will also give you an opportunity to spot the weaknesses of others.
+Brand24 will not only give you some hard numbers about your and your competitors Twitter presence, but it will also give you an opportunity to spot their weaknesses.
 That’s basically a niche you can develop to your benefit!

 Hashtags are one of the essential features of Twitter marketing for business, that’s why I decided to dive deeper into this topic and dedicate a separate paragraph solely to hashtags.

 Hashtags on Twitter play a specific role.
-Hashtags on Twitter will help you:
+Hashtags will help you:

 - find interesting conversations you can join;